 Salt and Pepper Shakers

 Just think about how many times you reach for the salt and pepper from your spice rack.
+You might handle groceries or unwashed produce, then reach for these seasonings to cook something and transfer the germs.
+Or perhaps you have a cold and season some chicken noodle soup with salt—suddenly, you've passed on your germs to the salt shaker.
 Now think about how many times you clean them.
 Not so much, right?
-In a 2008 study, researchers tested the salt and pepper shaker surfaces of 30 participants who had early cold symptoms for viruses.
+In a study, researchers tested the salt and pepper shaker surfaces of 30 participants who had early cold symptoms for viruses.
 They found that out of all the surfaces they tested, every single one had traces of the cold virus.
-Eek!

 The Blender Gasket

 Most people don't efficiently clean the blender gaskets after using them, says Toby Amidor, MS, RD, CDN, FAND, nutrition expert and Wall Street Journal best-selling cookbook author.
 An NSF International Household Germ Study saw that 36 percent of these gaskets contain traces of salmonella and 43 of them carry yeast or mold.
 When you wash your blender, take it apart completely—gasket included—to hand wash.
 Soak the gasket in water and vinegar to sanitize and fight odors.